Cross-Lane Communication: When Lanes Need to Talk

 output := lanes.SwizzleWithin(decodedChunks, pattern, 4)

-Why it’s clever: This elegant pattern automatically handles “contamination” from rotation operations that cross group boundaries—contaminated data lands in positions that get discarded anyway.
+This pattern automatically handles “contamination” from rotation operations that cross group boundaries: contaminated data lands in positions that get discarded anyway.

 The Complete Algorithm